tinacastillo1/custom-template/readme.md

 - `print.scss` = print styles

 **fonts:**
-Add all fonts
+Add all fonts.
+If using a service list the account name associated with it.
 - FontAwesome icons

 Code
 ==
-Add all javascript libraries
+Add all javascript libraries with descriptions or linkage here.

 **js:**

 - `modernizr.js` - http://modernizr.com/
 - 'main.js' - custom scripts
-- 'plugins.js' - list all plugins and link to them here
-- 'custom.min.js' - (minified plugins.js and main.js files)
+- 'custom.min.js' - (minified main.js files)
+- 'vendor.min.js' - (minified *.js files in the vendor folder)
 - 'breakpoint.js' - http://xoxco.com/projects/code/breakpoints/

+**Compile main.js manually into the assets-min > js folder as custom.min.js** **Compile *.js in the vendors folder manually into the assets-min > js folder as vendor.min.js**

 Front-End Dev
 ==